machengcheng2016/CPE-LTSSL/README.md

 ## Introduction
 This repo is based on the public and widely-used codebase [USB](https://github.com/microsoft/Semi-supervised-learning).

-What I've done is just adding our CPE algorithm in `semilearn/imb_algorithms/cpe`, plus some baseline algorithms which are missing USB, such as [RDA](https://github.com/NJUyued/RDA4RobustSSL) and [ACR](https://github.com/Gank0078/ACR).
+What I've done is just adding our CPE algorithm in `semilearn/imb_algorithms/cpe`, plus some baseline algorithms which are missing in USB, such as [RDA](https://github.com/NJUyued/RDA4RobustSSL) and [ACR](https://github.com/Gank0078/ACR).

-Also, I've made corresponding modifications to `semilearn/nets/` and several `__init__.py`
+Also, I've made corresponding modifications to `semilearn/nets/` and several `__init__.py`.

 ## How to run
 For example, on CIFAR-10-LT with $\gamma_l=\gamma_u=100$